hackerwins/homepage-old/docs/server.md

 $ brew install yorkie
 ```

-Verify that the installation worked by opening a new terminal session and listing Yorkie's available subcommands.
+Verify that the installation worked by opening a new Terminal session and trying Yorkie's available subcommands.

 ```bash
 $ yorkie version